-- a. death of a member - b. member's incarceration (not eligible for AHCCCS/ALTCS benefits from date of incarceration) - c. duplicate capitation to the same Program Contractor - d. adjustment based on change in member's contract type
+- a. death of a member - b. inmate of a public institution (not eligible for AHCCCS/ALTCS benefits from date of incarceration as determined by AHCCCS) - c. duplicate capitation to the same Program Contractor - d. adjustment based on change in member's contract type - e. voluntary withdrawal